Pain Reliever PM Side Effects

 Generic Name: acetaminophen / diphenhydramine

-Note: This document contains side effect information about acetaminophen / diphenhydramine.
-Some of the dosage forms listed on this page may not apply to the brand name Pain Reliever PM.
+Note: This page contains side effects data for the generic drug acetaminophen / diphenhydramine.
+It is possible that some of the dosage forms included below may not apply to the brand name Pain Reliever PM.

 For the Consumer